efrecon/concocter/README.md

   - `-image` will contain the name of the image that led to the container.
   - `-environment` will contain the list of environment variables that are present within the container.
-  - For each environment variable, a dash and the name of the environment variable will also lead to a new variable.
+  - For each environment variable, a dash, the keyword `environment`, another dash and the name of the environment variable will also lead to a new variable.
+  - `-label` will contain the list of labels that are associated to the container.
+  - For each label, a dash, the keyword `label`, another dash and the name of the label will also lead to a new variable.

 ## Test and Example